 For sufferers, getting involved in research can be a potential path to treatment and a satisfying way to give back to the community that’s striving to make a difference in the excessive sweating world.
 And, staying abreast of what’s in the pipeline is great for fostering hope and optimism in what the future may bring.
 To brush-up on the basics about clinical trials, click here.

 For researchers and organizations conducting clinical, market or educational research, the International Hyperhidrosis Society is here to help.
 Whether your project is targeted or broad, get in touch to learn how we can make the process smooth, efficient, and successful.
 We have deep experience in refining protocols, ensuring a patient-centric approach, and improving participation, adherence and reliability.
 This, combined with our ability to make connections across the miles, across disciplines, and across the bench is central to all we do.

-All of the information reported here and in our other installments of the 2021 Hyperhidrosis Pipeline Report is publicly available.
+All of the information reported here and in our other two installments of the 2021 Hyperhidrosis Pipeline Report is publicly available.
 As are the results of the clinical trials published peer-reviewed medical literature – which we organize and keep up-to-date for the hyperhidrosis community here.